-For years at the Humuya Inn, 20 precisely, we have been supporting different charities and organizations.
+For years at the Humuya Inn, 20 precisely, embraces Social Responsibility as part of its duty by supporting different charities and organizations.
 We have accomplished many things and have completed several large projects, however we want to have an even greater impact in Honduras therefore, we decided to partner even more closely with the following five organizations in Honduras.

 We believe that part of our mission in Tegucigalpa and Honduras is not only to provide for the immediate needs of the community but also for their long term needs.
 That is why we have partnered up with several local organizations that we believe are making a lasting impact in Honduras.

 Point of Impact (POI) they seek to meet the physical needs of their communities through children’s programs and the local churches.
 In their programs the children are fed, tutored, given medical support, and taught about Christ.